Close

 Magic Balls which are thrown and strike a player or object can have various effects (see list of Magic Balls)

-4. Magic Balls of the Subdual School have no effect on equipment that is not being carried.
-Example: You may not Iceball a players shield if it is not being wielded or carried by them
+5. Magic Balls of the Subdual School have no effect on equipment that is not being carried.
+Example: You may not Iceball a player's shield if it is not being wielded or carried by them

-6. Magic Balls affect only the player or object struck; Magic Balls are not engulfing unless noted
+6. Magic Balls discharge and attempt to affect the first valid player or wielded equipment they strike, if any, before deactivating upon striking the terrain.
+Magic Balls are not Engulfing unless noted

-7. Barring any Enchantments or magical effects, garb strikes count as hitting the player if the Magic Ball would have continued on to hit the player.
+7. Garb strikes count as hitting the player if the Magic Ball would have continued on to hit the player.
 Example: You may not block Lightning Bolts with your cloak

-9. Magic Balls are not stopped by Protection from Projectiles, Missile Block, and other similar magic and abilities.
+8. Magic Balls are not stopped by Protection from Projectiles, Song of Deflection, or similar abilities

 All Magic Definitions